veandco/go-sdl2/CONTRIBUTING.md

 2. File and directory-based commit message

-   We're starting to use commit messages that looks like this: `sdl: fixed some typos in render.go` or `examples: render_goroutine: fixed a dereferenced nil pointer` where it starts with folder hierarchy.
+   We're starting to use commit messages that looks like this: `sdl: fixed some typos in render.go` or `examples/render_goroutine: fixed a dereferenced nil pointer` where it starts with folder hierarchy.
 It's not something strictly required but we would prefer it to be followed.

 3. Compatibility with SDL 2.0.0